jorekart/scripts_javier/IMAS/jorek2_IMAS_DB/README.txt

    initialise_postproc_settings in communication/IMAS/mod_jorek2IDS.f90
-      call set_setting('rad_range_min',   '0.05',  ierr, 'numerical parameter for field line tracing'         ) call set_setting('rad_range_max',   '0.95', ierr, 'numerical parameter for field line tracing'         )
+      call set_setting('rad_range_min',   '0.05',  ierr, 'numerical parameter for field line tracing'         ) call set_setting('rad_range_max',   '0.95', ierr, 'numerical parameter for field line tracing'         ) Some times increasing nmaxsteps also helps because one poloidal turn does not complete...

+6) After this is done, we have to create the DB entries.
+For that, adjust the metada in create_db_entry_disruption.py and run it the watcher files should be automatically sent to the local DB